jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2025/Google-Cybersecurity-Forecast-2025.md

 execution to handle more complex incident response.
-This includes automated malware analysis, phishing takedowns, and even patching of vulnerabilities before theyre exploited.
+This includes automated malware analysis, phishing takedowns, and even patching of vulnerabilities before they’re exploited.
 Additionally, cloud\-specific risks such as identity and access management (IAM) misconfigurations, serverless vulnerabilities, and container escapes will be better tackled head\-on with purpose\-built tools and strategies.

 Criticality Drives More
 Regulations for Cloud
 Providers

 We expect that as more critical infrastructure moves onto hyperscale cloud services, more and more regulators will be directly targeting cloud providers